island-lang/island-lang.github.io/README.md

 ## Single pattern matching

-Sometimes it may be useful to match a value only against a single pattern.
+Sometimes it may be useful to match a value against a single pattern.
 The `matches` operator allows that:

 ```isl
 function firstTwoElementsAreConsecutive(values: List<integer>): boolean =>